sq1000000/NeuBorder/README.md

 ## Compiling:
 1. Make sure that [lessc](https://lesscss.org/) is installed
 2. Clone this repository
-3. Edit  the variable "Path" in `compile.sh` to your Obsidian vault path
+3. Edit  the variable "VAULT" in `compile.sh` to your Obsidian vault path
 4. Run `compile.sh` in a Linux or MacOS CLI
 5. In Obsidian, click the drop-down menu in Settings/Appearance/Themes, and select "NeuBorder".